 The answer?
 Yes.

 Apple caught them.
 Samsung caught them.
-Several others caught them.
+And several others caught them.
 You can see the spectacular rise and fall of Nokia from 1992 to 2016, both in terms of the number of phones sold and the percentage of market share, at this link.

 The story holds many lessons for companies.
 Business schools around the world use Nokia’s rise and fall as a case study.
 However, Nokia has an important lesson for individuals as well: Never stop learning; never stop growing; never stop innovating.